User Terms and Conditions

 With regard to the sharing of information:

 if User Content contains business-sensitive competitive information, which includes pricing information, data on a User’s use of products (or their customer’s use of products), customer data, business process information (such as the ‘Tag’ and ‘Action’ information created by Users) and case study data: a.
 We will take all reasonable steps to protect any information we regard as confidential or ‘market sensitive’, acting reasonably at all times; b.
 This business-sensitive competitive information will always be anonymized if we share it with a third party or other Users on the OpenSolar Site, unless it is in the normal course of business between Users to share such data in using the OpenSolar Services (for example where a User purchases products or services from another User and OpenSolar shares that sales information with the User who is selling the services); and c.
 In an anonymized form we may share this kind of information with third parties and other Users for the purpose of offering Users information, services, offers or analytical data which Users may find useful, or to inform third parties about the markets we serve.
+Nothing in this clause shall operate to limit our rights to use Protected Data in accordance with section 9 (K) of these terms.

-If you as a User are a member or employee or otherwise affiliated to an Associated Business and use the OpenSolar Site and Services to enter customer information, we will not contact those customers without the express permission of a User from the Associated Business, other than in the normal course of providing OpenSolar Services (for example when our Site facilitates the emailing of proposals designed by the User to their customers).
+If you as a User are a member or employee or otherwise affiliated to an Associated Business and use the OpenSolar Site and Services to enter customer information, we will not contact those customers without the express permission of a User either directly from the User or from the Associated Business, other than in the normal course of providing OpenSolar Services (for example when our Site facilitates the emailing of proposals designed by the User to their customers).
 Customer information entered by a User will be assigned to the Associated Business selected by that User and that customer information will not be shared with any other competitive Associated Business, without the express permission from a User from the relevant Associated Business.

 You acknowledge and agree that: